grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 #### Inability to gracefully isolate a broker

-We have also verified the behavior of Kafka clients during a broker rotation; a common maintenance operation for Kafka.
+We have also verified the behaviour of Kafka clients during a broker rotation; a common maintenance operation for Kafka.
 One of the early steps of our corresponding runbook is to demote the broker that is to be rotated, so that all of its partition leaders are drained and moved to other brokers.

-In the traditional architecture design, Kafka clients only communicate with the partition leaders, so demoting a broker gracefully isolates it from all of the Kafka clients, making sure that the maintenance is seamless for them.
+In the traditional architecture design, Kafka clients only communicate with the partition leaders, so demoting a broker gracefully isolates it from all of the Kafka clients.
+This ensures that the maintenance is seamless for them.
 However, by fetching from the closest replica, Kafka consumers still consume from the demoted broker, as it keeps serving partition followers.
 When the broker effectively goes down for maintenance, those consumers are suddenly disconnected.
 To work around this, they must handle connection errors properly and implement a retry mechanism.

 #### Potentially skewed load